Coronavirus Symptoms: Defining Mild, Moderate And Severe

 For patients with moderate symptoms, hospitalization is unlikely unless they are having difficulty drawing a breath or are dehydrated.
 Signs of dehydration can include increased thirst, dry mouth, decreased urine output, yellow urine, dry skin, a headache and dizziness.

 But there's another possible development within the "mild to moderate" classification.
 "Some of those individuals will go on to develop a mild form of pneumonia," Van Kerkhove says.
-While pneumonia can often resolve on its own, especially in younger people, in older people and those with underlying health conditions, pneumonia can be life-threatening or require hospitalization, especially if their immune system is weak.
+While pneumonia can often resolve on its own, especially in younger people, in older people and in those with underlying health conditions, pneumonia can be life-threatening or require hospitalization, especially if their immune system is weak.

-In these instances, without supplemental oxygen, or, if needed, a respirator to aid breathing, a patient's organs can shut down and the patient can die, says Galea.
+In these instances, without supplemental oxygen or, if needed, a respirator to aid breathing, a patient's organs can shut down and the patient can die, says Galea.
 People with pneumonia can also get secondary bacterial infections, which can be life-threatening and require treatment with intravenous antibiotics.

 A case that is "mild to moderate" will last about two weeks from the first signs of symptoms to recovery, WHO says.

-According to the report of the WHO-China joint mission, In about one in five patients, the infection gets worse.
+According to the report of the WHO-China joint mission, in about 1 in 5 patients, the infection gets worse.
 About 14% of cases can develop into severe disease, where patients may need supplemental oxygen.
 And 6% of cases become critical and may experience septic shock — a significant drop in blood pressure that can lead to stroke, heart or respiratory failure, failure of other organs or death.

 Theresa Madaline says that in some patients, symptoms can progress to severe in a few hours — or over several days.